tanersa/ansible/README.md

 If you see flags, it means git is **installed.**

-    Note: If you would like to remove git from the machine, you just need to update the state of the install package task to **absent**.
+    Note: If you would like to remove git from the machine, you just need to update the state of the install package task to absent.
 Then git will be removed from your machine.

+  In order to install apache and start the apache service, you may need to run below playbook:

+      ---
+      - name: Install apache packages
+        hosts: all
+        become: true
+        gather_facts: true
+        tasks:

+        - name: install apache
+          yum:
+            name: httpd
+            state: installed
+          when: ansible_os_family == "RedHat"
+        - name: Start apache service
+          service:
+            name: httpd
+            state: started
+          when: ansible_os_family == "RedHat"

+        - name: Install apache ubuntu
+          apt:
+            name: apache2
+            state: present
+          when: ansible_os_family == "Debian"

+        - name: Start apache ubuntu
+          service:
+            name: apache2
+            state: started
+          when: ansible_os_family == "Debian"

+  As you can see from the above playbook file, we leveraged yum, service, apt modules from ansible.
+Addittonally, we added **gather_facts** attribute in order to gather facts whenever we run this file.

+   -  **yum** - amazon linux install package manager
+   -  **apt** - Ubuntu install package manager
+   -  **service** -  ansible module for apache
+   -  **when** keyword allow us to match with Operating System (OS).
+If there is correct OS is running then do the task.
+Otherwise, just skip the task.